ghshivamkashyap/techhacks/README.md

   - Click the "Scan Barcode" button on the homepage.
   - Use your device's camera to scan the product barcode.
   - The scanned product information will be displayed on the screen.

-**Admin Side: Adding Products Manually**
-- Click the "Add Product" button on the homepage.
-- Fill in product details and click "Save" to add the product to the database.

 **Viewing and Managing Products:**
 - Navigate to the "Products" section to view the list of all scanned and manually added products.